anycable/anycable/docs/broker.md

 ## Client-server communication

-Below you can see the diagram demonstrating how clients can you the broker-backed features to keep up with the stream messages and restore their state:
+Below you can see the diagram demonstrating how clients can use the broker-backed features to keep up with the stream messages and restore their state:

 ```mermaid
 sequenceDiagram